The stargazer lily adds beauty to your garden and a sweet fragrance!

 - Always choose a pot that provides good drainage.
 The material should not be porous – avoid unglazed clay pots.

-- Make sure the soil pH is around 6.5–6.9, that’s the best for starting bulbs.
+- Make sure the soil pH is around 6.5 to 6.9.
+That’s the best for starting bulbs.

 - Avoid soil mixes containing superphosphate, which may cause leaf burning.

-All plants require some attention to give good results, and the Stargazer lily is no different.
-Here are few tips for stargazer lily care:
+All plants require some attention to give good results, and Stargazer lily bulbs are no different.

 - Fertilize Stargazer lilies once a month from early spring until they finish flowering.